VidithAgarwal/StockPortfolioManagement/res/SETUP-README.txt

 10. After 4 is entered, the list of existing portfolios is shown, from which we are required to select the Oldage Fund portfolio that is second portfolio, to get its total value.
-So, for that the No. of Portfolio shown along with Oldage Fund is entered that is 1 :
+So, for that the No. of the Portfolio shown along with Oldage Fund is entered that is 1 :

 Get total value of a portfolio for certain date
 The list of existing portfolios: